Become a Local Organiser

 What is Soapbox Science and why should you get involved?

-soapbox-science-2016-288Over the past 10 years Soapbox Science has been established in more than 60 cities across the world and it is looking to expand!
-It has involved over 2000 scientists and reached over 250,000 members of the public.
+soapbox-science-2016-288Since 2011, Soapbox Science has been established in more than 70 cities across the world and it is looking to expand!
+It has involved over 2500 scientists and reached over 250,000 members of the public.
 Dr Isabel Pires, a lecturer and cancer research scientists who organises Soapbox Science in Hull, says: “The training offered by the Soapbox Science team was really helpful, and the whole experience opened doors to me both at work and externally.
 It was a great platform to increase my visibility as a scientist.”

 codhar5waaabfxqSoapbox Science HQ is interested in hearing from academic staff who would like to establish an event in their local area.
 Typically, organisers have been a Soapbox Science speaker or volunteer elsewhere, or they have heard about Soapbox Science and were keen to get involved.
-If you would like to read more about becoming a local organiser, read Dr Jo Pennock’s blog post, the Manchester Soapbox Science Organiser.
+If you would like to read more about becoming a local organiser, read Manchester Organiser Dr Jo Pennock’s blog post.

 Find out more about becoming a Local Organiser with our video: